aanderse/LdapRecord.com/source/docs/laravel/auth/configuration.md

 ### Database Sync Attributes {#database-sync-attributes}

-The `sync_attributes` array defines a set of key-value pairs.
+The `database => sync_attributes` array defines a set of key-value pairs.
 The key of each array item is the column of your `users` database table and the value is the name of the users LDAP attribute.

 > You do not need to add your users `guid` or `domain` database columns.
 These are done automatically for you.